Contents of Article

 IMPORTANT: This testing procedure is explained when using the YBT kit.

 - The athlete should be wearing lightweight clothing and remove their footwear.
-After doing so, they are the required to stand on centre platform, behind the red line, and await further instruction.
+After doing so, they are then required to stand on the centre platform, behind the red line, and await further instruction.

 - The test should be performed in the following order:

 - Right Anterior